Eat Like a Russian Tour

 Highly recommended tour for those who interested to see real Moscow.

 Olga was great and this was an awesome experience.
 She was friendly and interesting to talk to, and walked us through the different dishes step by step.
 She also did the hard prep work for some of it before we got there so we had plenty of time to finish up and sit down and enjoy the meal.
 The recipes and some additional information we talked about were emailed to us soon after our cooking class.
 Olga also helped me buy tea at a nearby shop for someone who requested it.
-We had a great time and hope to find ourselves in Moscow again to do another tour with Olga.about 3 years ago
+We had a great time and hope to find ourselves in Moscow again to do another tour with Olga.over 3 years ago

 My mother and I enjoyed the Russian cooking experience with Olga in December 2014.
 She is welcoming, accommodating and SO much fun.
 I enjoyed learning about Russian food and culture from a native, and even my 60-year-old mother felt at home with Olga.
 It felt like having dinner with an old friend.
 I would recommend her tours to anyone in Moscow!about 4 years ago